-FFA has increased by £0.7m during 2021.
-The Funds for Future Appropriation (FFA) represent the accumulated excess funds yet to be allocated to with-profit policyholders and the member.
-This has been apportioned, on a best estimates basis, between policyholder obligations and an ultimate balancing obligation due to the member, ULP (Member's Fund).
+The Funds for Future Appropriation (FFA) represents the accumulated excess funds yet to be allocated to with-profit policyholders and the member.
+This has been apportioned, on a best estimate basis, between policyholder obligations and an ultimate balancing obligation due to the member, ULP (Member's Fund).

-17. Technical provisions
+16. Technical provisions